Home Library Translate

 But, whether in the By-Laws or as a Policy, it makes no difference if the person(s) responsible for planning and implementing an activity won’t follow the “guidelines.”

-You indicate that your organization is new, which leads me to ask how the Board Members were recruited, and what is required of them?
+You indicate that your organization is new, which leads me to ask how the Board Members were recruited, and what is required of them.

-You also mentioned that you appointed a Board Member to be Event Chair, and the question that comes to mind is how you, as the ED, gets to appoint/direct the Board or its members to do anything.
+You also mentioned that you appointed a Board Member to be the Event Chair, and the question that comes to mind is how you, as the ED, get to appoint/direct the Board or its members to do anything.
 That’s backward.
 The Board Directs the Executive Director … who is not a member of the Board.

 So, back to your Event Chair….
 It may be that your organization is so young that the people you have been choosing don’t feel obligated to put your organization’s needs first.
-They may see the Event Chair position only as a means to enhance their own visibility.
+They may see the Event Chair position only as a means to enhance their visibility.

 Your Event, at this early stage of your organization’s existence, may not be one of the activities that community members see as a must-attend.
 If it’s not one of the “highlights” of the nonprofit community, it won’t draw Chairs or Co-Chairs who will put the required energy and time into it.